RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 }
 ```
 For a more general file server, where each individual file does not have to be specified like above, check http://myiot.co.uk/min_spiffs.html.
-If you type now in your browser "192.168.1.103/img" you shall see the "PIControlS.jpg" image displayed.
+If you type now in your browser "192.168.1.103/img", you shall see the "PIControlS.jpg" image displayed.

 **16. Displaying an image in the Webserver**

-Once an file, such an image, is accessible from the file system as shown in the previous section, it can be easily used inside
+Once a file, such an image, is accessible from the file system as shown in the previous section, it can be easily used inside
 your HTML files.
 In this project, the image "PIControlS.jpg" is displayed inside the two HTML pages we will create, which are stored
 in DHT_Project_1.h and in PI_Control_Project_1.h.
 An image is added into an HTML file using an [img tag](https://www.w3schools.com/tags/tag_img.asp),
 and in this case it is simply: